fhalab/LevSeq/README.md

 The wet lab part is detailed in the method section.
 Once samples are prepared, the multiplexed sample is used for sequencing, and the sequencing data is stored in the `../data` folder on Nanopore.

 After sequencing, variants are identified.
-For simple applications, we recommend using the notebook `run_minion.ipynb`.
+For simple applications, we recommend using the notebook `run_levseq.ipynb`.

 ### Steps: